dblock/code.dblock.org/_posts/2011/2011-05-04-grape-api-authentication-w-devise.markdown

 end
 {% endhighlight %}

 This is an improvement over schemes like BASIC authentication.
-We’re only sending actual credentials (client ID and secret) once during authentication, which would happen under SSL.
+We're only sending actual credentials (client ID and secret) once during authentication, which would happen under SSL.
 If subsequent unprotected traffic were to be logged and the logs stolen, the XApp token would have a limited value since it expires.

-We found that the XApp authentication model is ideal for client apps that don’t require user registration.
+We found that the XApp authentication model is ideal for client apps that don't require user registration.

 #### OAuth2